Breadcrumb

 Southern Circle Adventure - Day 6

-The road to Milford Sound offers some of the most beautiful and iconic scenery in the country.
-From crystal clear lakes and towering mountains to lush glacier formed meadows, this area is dramatic and unyielding.
-Stretch your legs on the Chasm Walk, a short stroll through native beech forest to see several powerful waterfalls.
-Continue on through the Homer Tunnel, an engineering marvel at 1219 metres long.
-Arriving into the village of Milford,you will be greeted with an amazing view of Mitre Peak.
-A day cruise into the heart of the sound with Real Journeys is not to be missed.
-You’ll learn about how this magnificent area was formed and experience the wonder of the falls that line the Fiord before back-tracking the way you came.
+The magnificent Milford Road leading to Milford Sound offers some of the most beautiful and iconic scenery in the country.
+Countless photo opportunities mean this drive should not be rushed.
+From crystal clear lakes and towering mountains to lush glacier-formed meadows, this area is abundant with picture-perfect scenes.
+Continue on through the Homer Tunnel, an engineering marvel at 1219 meters long.
+Arriving in the village of Milford, you will be greeted with an amazing view of Mitre Peak.
+A day cruise into the heart of the sound is not to be missed.
+You’ll learn about how this magnificent area was formed and experience the wonder of the falls that line the Fjord before back-tracking the way you came.

 Your accommodation: Bella Vista Te Anau